aschuma/air-sensor/readme.md

 # air-sensor

-Lookups a single particulate-matter sensors of the [luftdaten network](http://luftdaten.info/en/home-en).
+Looks up a single particulate-matter sensors of the [luftdaten network](http://luftdaten.info/en/home-en).
 You may zoom in the [map](http://maps.luftdaten.info/#2/0.0/0.0) to obtain the id of a sensor next to you.

 ```